anjor/pltr-cli/docs/user-guide/commands.md

 Execute SQL queries against Foundry datasets with comprehensive query lifecycle management.

+**⚠️ Preview Feature:** SQL query functionality is currently in preview and may be modified or removed at any time.
+All SQL commands default to `--preview` mode, which is required by the Foundry API.

 ### `pltr sql execute [OPTIONS] QUERY`
 Execute a SQL query and display results.